pendyurinandrey/transformer-service/README.md

 Run unit tests + integration tests `./mvnw verify -Pintegration-test`

+The service exposes Swagger UI by the following path `http://localhost:8080/swagger-ui.html`.
+It can be useful for manual testing.

 # Design notes

 * I’ll use Java 21, Spring Boot 3, Spring 6, and Maven.